caynine9/popgpt/README.md

 # PopGPT
-Opens ChatGPT in a browser extension popup window
+Opens ChatGPT in a browser extension popup window <br />
 For now it's basically useless.
 It doesn't read browser's logged in state

 ## Instructions